 Globe Institute of Recording and Production is a Private Institution approved by the State of California Bureau for Private Postsecondary Education (which means compliance with standards set forth in the Ed.
 Code).
 The following Certificates and Degrees are approved:

-Associates in Sound Healing and Therapy - 65 credits
+Associate of Occupational Studies in Sound Healing and Therapy - 60 credits

 All Instruction is held at 351 9th St. #202 San Francisco California with facility occupancy level accommodating 90 students at any one time.
 This school currently does not have any government sponsored programs to provide grants or to pay for portions of tuition and fees.